Comparison

 Google Docs: The technical writer copies rendered Markdown into a Google Doc, shares it with reviewers, collects suggestions, then manually applies each suggestion back to the Markdown source in Git.
 This requires maintaining two copies of the content and reconciling changes manually.

 DraftView: DraftView automatically renders the GitHub PR as a visual review page.
-Reviewers authenticate with their GitHub account, read the rendered document, and suggest edits inline.
+Reviewers can authenticate with GitHub OR access the review via a secure, shareable link that doesn't require a GitHub account.
+They read the rendered document and suggest edits inline.
 Each suggestion syncs directly back to the PR as a native GitHub Suggested Change.
 No copy-pasting or reconciliation is needed.

 Version Control